Inhalant Abuse Symptoms

-Inhalant abuse can be hard to detect because its effects are so short-lived.
+Inhalant abuse symptoms can be hard to detect, partly because the effects of the drugs are so short-lived.

 - Red eyes

 - Paint or stains on clothing or face

 - Loss of appetite

 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM), all Inhalants have a potential for dependence.
 That means people can develop an addiction to Inhalants.

 Inhalants, like other addictive substances, have a strong effect on the brain reward system.

 Repeated abuse of Inhalants can rewire the brain for addiction.
 Most cases of abuse occur in the teenage demographic ; use is typically discontinued as users get older.
 In some cases, teens who abused Inhalants may go on to experiment with other, more dangerous drugs.
 This is due to Inhalants being very dangerous, causing long-term permanent effects.
 There is a potential for abuse, as well as for injuring oneself during a black out.
 Inhalants are just as dangerous as many other drugs, they are just less commonly talked about.
 A teen with a history of Inhalant abuse may be struggling with an underlying disorder that could be effectively addressed through treatment and rehab.

 Looking for a place to start?